Chadti Jawani Meri Chaal Mastani: Remix

-The song has been remixed by various artists; of which the 2003 version sung by Shashwati Phukan & Zubeen Garg achieved good success.
+The song has been remixed by various artists; of which the 2003 version sung by Shashwati Phukan & Joy Zubeen Da achieved good success.
 Released in 2003, as a single from the remix album Aur Ek Haseena Thi...
 Remix by Harry Anand & DJ Aqeel, the song was mixed with 2002 internationally hit Spanish song "The Ketchup Song" making it Hinglish.
 The album had thirteen more remixes of Bollywood songs of yesteryear.
 The song featured models Negar Khan and Priyanka Kothari (then credited as Nisha Kothari).
 The version became popular because of the video which showed semi-clad models in the getup of angels.
 The Iranian-Norwegian model Khan became popular for her butt-pinching dance step.
 It was also Kothari's first music video.
 The seductive picturization of the song was criticized.
 In an article about remix videos in India Today, the choreography was criticized as "spineless substance plaguing the videos".
 Upon its release, along with the video of the remix version of "Kaanta Laga" and others, the video of this song has been quoted as an example in various discussions on censorship of content needed on television broadcasts in India.
 In February 2005, Mumbai Police sent a legal notice under the Section 19 of Cable Television Networks (Regulation) Act to five different television channels for broadcasting videos with obscenity after receiving numerous complaints from citizens.